Magnesium: role, benefits, recommended intakes, sources, properties, dosage

 • Celiac disease, Chrohn's disease or intestinal surgery causing poor absorption of magnesium by the intestine.

-• Excessive consumption of other mineral supplements (potassium).
+• Excessive consumption of other supplements minerals (potassium).

 What about magnesium overdose?